-Stuttering is a misunderstood communication disorder.
+Stuttering is a misunderstood difference in speech pattern.
 Research now tells us that stuttering is a neurological condition that interferes with the production of speech.
 Besides the disruptions, or “disfluencies,” in a person’s speech, people who stutter are perfectly normal.
 However, false assumptions and negative stereotypes about stuttering still persist.
 These myths, if left unchecked, can lead to prejudice and discrimination from the public and can influence how people who stutter view themselves.
 Here are few myths about stuttering:

 People stutter because they are nervous.